jmjatlanta/tick_engine/README.md

 NOTE: capturing ticks from brokers/exchanges is a necessary part, but not part of this library.
 The goal is to keep it broker/exchange agnostic.

+Dependencies:
+- C++20 for filesystem and chrono, C++17 may work, untested
+- CMake for building
+- Google GTest was used for tests (see `test` directory)
+- Built on Ubuntu and sometimes MacOS, but should be platform agnostic.
+Adjustment of CMake files may be necessary for other platforms.